 - Ashifa Sumar

 - Carolina Carrera

 We hope that you and your children have had a wonderful summer and that they are now raring to start their journey in Year 2.
-We have had a fantastic time getting to know our classes during these first few days, and we are looking forward to working with you and your children to ensure a very happy and productive year!
+We would like to invite you to:

 The Year 2 ‘Get To Know You’ morning

-All Year 2 parents are welcomed into their child’s Year 2 class to meet the teachers from 9.05am – 9.35am on Wednesday 19th September.
+All Year 2 parents are welcomed into their child’s Year 2 class to meet the teachers from 9.05 am – 9.35 am on Wednesday 18th September.
 Here, your teacher will help you ‘get to know’ all about the exciting curriculum your child will be learning, as well as more information about Year 2 routines and expectations.
-Please do not worry if you are unable to make this date, as we will record and upload the meeting onto our L.O.D online portal.

 Year 2 Curriculum